Pedrexus/blog.phvv.me/content/programming/vscode-docker-any-language/en-us.md

 #### How to run your `vscode-remote-try-node` project

 1. Press <kbd>F5</kbd> to launch the app in the container.
-The file `launch.json` has configured VS Code how to start it.
+The file `launch.json` has configured vscode how to start it.
 It will be started in debugging mode.
-2. Open your browser (Safari, Edge, Firefox, Chrome, Opera, ...) and go to http://localhost:9000 to see the running app.
+2. Open your browser (Safari, Edge, Firefox, Chrome, Opera, ...) and go to [http://localhost:9000](http://localhost:9000) to see the running app.

 ### Start a new C# .NET Core project